Measuring Fitness: Aerobic Capacity

 • Aerobic capacity and health: Of the 5 elements of fitness, aerobic capacity has the biggest impact on your health.
 Low "cardiorespiratory fitness" (CRF) has been shown to be a much bigger risk of cardiovascular death than a high cholesterol level (Blair SN.
 2009) (Farrell SW, et al. 2012).

-• Measuring aerobic fitness: Your VO2max value provides the most specific assessment of aerobic fitness.
+• Measuring aerobic fitness: Your VO2max value provides the most accurate assessment of aerobic fitness.
 The truest measurement of VO2max is done in a lab, however, it can be estimated.
 Healthy, fit adults can perform the Cooper 1.5-mile running test and out-of-shape adults can perform the Rockport 1-mile walking test.
 Seniors should perform the 6-minute walking test.

 • Improving aerobic fitness: Any out-of-shape person at any age can improve their aerobic fitness.
 Regular aerobic exercise (if vigorous enough) will improve your cardiovascular fitness.
 The key to improving your aerobic fitness is how HARD you exercise, not how LONG you exercise.
 Use your exercise HR and the "talk test" to monitor how hard you are exercising.